Cover image

 6 min read

-Early last year I worked on a personal full stack project using AWS Amplify.
+Early last year I worked on a personal full-stack project using AWS Amplify.
 I had abandoned the project since, and only recently decided to revive it.
 The issue that I ran into was that I had already deleted the existing resources off AWS and the Amplify codebase was still referencing those references.
 After jumping through many hoops and a lot of googling, I could not successfully spin up the project again and re-deploy it on AWS Amplify.
 My only choice was to use the Amplify CLI to create each resource 1 by 1 (DynamoDB, Lambdas, Cognito Pool, Federated Signin configurations etc.).

-Through my full time job we were in the process of moving one of our projects from Serverless to AWS CDK and boy was that a game changer.
+Through my full-time job, we were in the process of moving one of our projects from Serverless to AWS CDK and boy was that a game changer.
 To fully appreciate the evolution of infrastructure as code we must take it back to the beginning.

-Level 1 - AWS Console
+Level 1 - AWS console

 The classic AWS web interface.
-Besides from having one of the most hideous UI designs on the internet, it's super easy quickly search for an AWS service and quickly create a resource.
-This is of course a very manual method of creating resources and is not feasibly for large projects that require hundreds of resources.
+Besides having one of the most hideous UI designs on the internet, it's super easy to quickly search for an AWS service and quickly create a resource.
+This is of course a very manual method of creating resources and is not feasible for large projects that require hundreds of resources.
 Imagine creating and uploading Lambdas one by one for each of your environments.

-Level 2 - Cloud Formation Template
+Level 2 - Cloud formation templates

 The Cloud Formation template is the purest form of infrastructure as code for AWS.
 It is in JSON format and can easily be moved from one environment to another to replicate resources.
 Unfortunately the JSON file is not very easy to write without memorising all the valid keys and value options beforehand.

-Level 3 - Amplify CLI
+Level 3 - Amplify

 Level 4 - Serverless

-Serverless is framework designed to implement a common language that can spin up resources for cloud providers.
+Serverless is a framework designed to implement a common language that can spin up resources for cloud providers.
 It supports AWS, GCP, Azure and many more.
 Serverless for the most part does well in AWS resource creation and handling multiple environments (dev, staging, uat, prod etc).
 It has a large plugin ecosystem (this can be seen as a pro or a con) that helps with additional functionality such as packaging (e.g. serverless-webpack) or handling of environment variables (e.g. serverless-dotenv-plugin).
 The plugins are written by the Serverless community which sometimes has bugs or very limited support.
-My main criticisms on using Serverless is the .yml file feels clumsy and is prone to mistakes (much like writing your own CloudFormation template), lack of type safety or IDE autocomplete and that it does not handle CloudFormation stack limitations of 500 resources well.
+My main criticisms on using Serverless are the .yml file feels clumsy and is prone to mistakes (much like writing your own CloudFormation template), lacks type safety or IDE autocomplete and that does not handle CloudFormation stack limitations of 500 resources well.
 For small to mid projects, Serverless is a fine option.

 Level 5 - AWS CDK